OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `newarray` `<` *type* `>` `(` *expression* `)`

 > Create a new variable-sized array object. *expression*, which must have type `uint`, gives the initial size of the new array, and *type* is the type of its elements.
 The contents of the array are initialized to the default value of *type*.
+> See the Default Values section for more details.

 `newfixedarray` `(` *size* `)`